luizcoletta/fce-open-world-crop-classification/README.md

     dataset -> dataset name
     use_vae (True/False) -> enables the use of VAE to extract features if True
-    vae_epochs -> amount of epochs for VAE latent_dim -> amount of latent variables used to represent the intances (lenght of the feature vector) classifiers -> name of the classifier that it will be used selection -> criterion's name applied to find new classes insert_nc ([iter, nc])-> defines the iteraction (iter) where a new class with label 'nc' appears in the test set
+    vae_epochs -> amount of epochs for VAE latent_dim -> amount of latent variables used to represent the intances (length of the feature vector) classifiers -> name of the classifier that it will be used selection -> criterion's name applied to find new classes insert_nc ([iter, nc])-> defines the iteraction (iter) where a new class with label 'nc' appears in the test set